How much does a website cost? Is there such a thing as a website cost blueprint?

 .global are more expensive, in the range of $30/year and more.

-However, picking the right domain name is often more important than the ending.
-Some hosting companies and services also offer a free domain when you sign up.
+Picking the right domain name is often more important than the ending.
+Some hosting companies and services offer a free domain when you sign up.
 If that is the case, you can deduct the domain fees from your website cost blueprint.

 A website doesn’t only need a home and address, it also needs a foundation – the technology running it.
 A few years ago, that was simply HTML or PHP.
 If you wanted a website, you needed to create the files yourself and put them on the server.